Website Manager

 Practice Days and Times are selected by the coaches.
 Teams are randomly drawn for fairness and players cannot be moved to other teams to accommodate Personal schedules, no exceptions.

-Games for all age groups are played on Saturdays with the exception of Instructional age group which may play on Fridays.
+Games are played on Saturdays with the exception of Instructional age group which may play on Fridays.
+Mini-Kickers do not have official games.
 There will be 8 games in a season.
 Game schedules will be provided to the coaches at the time that uniforms are distributed typically 2 weeks before the first game of the season

 Parks